IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 ![](_attachments/part1_figure1.png)

-In order to complete your reservation of the PowerVC infrastructure with AAP pre-installed, you must fill out the following information:
+In order to complete your ITZ reservation of the PowerVC infrastructure with AAP pre-installed, you must supply the following information:

 - **Name**: Give your reservation a unique name.